-Dear Parent/Guardian,
+Dear Y-Club Parent/Guardian,

-We believe the values and skills learned early on are vital building blocks for quality of life.
+We would like to welcome you and your child(ren) to our Y Club Program.
+The Y believes the values and skills learned early on are vital building blocks for quality of life.
 Because of the Y community, kids in neighborhoods around the nation are taking more interest in learning and making smarter life choices.
 We provide safe, nurturing environments where kids gain knowledge, guidance and encouragement to help them develop strong character, values and social skills.
 That makes for confident kids today and contributing and engaged adults tomorrow.

-On behalf of the YMCA of Central Ohio, I would like to take this opportunity to welcome both you and your child(ren) to the largest child care provider in Central Ohio, with over 50 licensed child care programs serving Franklin, Delaware, Fairfield, and Pickaway Counties.
+On behalf of the YMCA of Central Ohio, I would like to take this opportunity to welcome both you and your child(ren) to the Big Walnut YMCA Y-Club program.
+The Delaware County Child Care Department is very excited to be able to offer a fun-filled and enriching program for your child.
+The YMCA is the largest child care provider in Central Ohio, with over 50 licensed child care programs serving Franklin, Delaware, Fairfield, Logan and Pickaway Counties.
 We are dedicated to building strong character in the youth we serve.
 Our programs are centered around the YMCA's four core values of Caring, Honesty, Respect, and Responsibility.

-The YMCA Y-Club program has been structured to be as flexible as possible to meet your family's needs.
+The Big Walnut YMCA Y-Club program has been structured to be as flexible as possible to meet your family's needs.
 This booklet has been prepared for your convenience to inform you of our policies and procedures.
 Please refer to this booklet if you have any additional questions regarding the Y-Club program.
-If you have concerns or suggestions, please feel free to contact me at the Pickaway County Family YMCA at 740-477-1661 ext.
-8526
+If you have concerns or suggestions, please feel free to contact us at the numbers listed in the contact information section of this handbook.